If you’re new to the idea of matched betting, you’ve probably thought to yourself:

 This style of offer is commonly offered by bookmakers that are trying to tempt you into using their casino product after you’ve already been betting on sports.

-Typically, with this reload, you will be able to opt-in to promotions like ‘£10 risk-free’ on the casino, meaning you can literally gamble £10 on slots and hope to win big.
+Typically, with this reload, you will be able to opt-in to promotions like ‘£10 100% refund’ on the casino, meaning you can literally gamble £10 on slots and hope to win big.

 Once your balance decreases by £10, you leave and wait for the bookmaker to issue your refund.